How Surfers let their Hair Down

 It’s not uncommon for someone you see taking a long walk along what appears to be a beach they’re very familiar with to stop for a chat and tell you all about “the surf,” because in line with the spirit of life being all about the beach, surfers do indeed enjoy taking in the scenery in this way.

-Beach parties are the order of the day as well and at times you might spot a surfer by their surfing gear, but it’s somewhat of well-kept secret that surfers see something like a beach-bar as the perfect complementary income-generation channel!
+Beach parties are the order of the day as well and at times you might spot a surfer by their surfing gear, but it’s somewhat of a well-kept secret that surfers see something like a beach bar as the perfect complementary income-generation channel!

 Gear maintenance